ZMizgalski/To_Do_Application/README.md

 In order to alleviate the component's responsibility, I have developed three actions (addTaskAction, updateTaskAction, and deleteTaskAction) that are linked to the provided REST endpoints in separate effects.
 This approach enables the reducer layer to contain all the logic for state manipulation based on the mapped socket events and user task actions.
 This approach fosters a clean separation of concerns and establishes a solid foundation for future feature development.

+### Key Concepts

-For UI, I used the PrimeNG component library.
+For UI, I used the PrimeNG component library and all components have onPush change detection and no view encapsulation, and all paths and routes implement lazy loading.

-Summary:
+For smaller bundle size build optimizations are applied in the angular.json file.

+State Order List:
   1. After refreshing the page, the socket establishes a connection with backend and executes the loadTasksAction and loadNotificationAction actions.
 If this attempt is unsuccessful, the socket will attempt to reconnect with a delay of 300
   2. If attempt is successful, the "tasks" event is retrieved from the socket and caught by the loadTasks$ effect then all tasks are populated in the tasks application state using the tasksReducer
   3. In this example, TasksSelector is utilized in a component to retrieve all tasks$ from the store.
 It is then subscribed with the async pipe in the template to retrieve the latest updates
-  4. All components have onPush change detection and no view encapsulation, and all paths and routes implement lazy loading
-  5. The user initiates a particular action within the component, which subsequently triggers a specific endpoint.
+  4. The user initiates a particular action within the component, which subsequently triggers a specific endpoint.
 In this scenario, the reducer oversees the application's state, specifically for the tasks associated with it
-  6. Specific sendNotificationAction is called from socket ('add', 'remove', 'delete') event, merged into one observable in effects
+  5. Specific sendNotificationAction is called from socket ('add', 'remove', 'delete') event, merged into one observable in sendNotification$ effect
-  7. Reducer handles specific action sent with notification payload from sendNotification$ effect and updates tasks in application state.
+  6. Reducer handles specific action sent with notification payload from sendNotification$ effect and updates tasks in application state.
 At the same time, primeNG Toast is added to the view
-  8. For smaller bundle size build optimizations are applied in the angular.json file
+  7. Cycle is repeated for new users.
+For existing users we start at 4.

 ## API Reference